EECS150/asic-labs-sp24/lab3/README.md

 ### Question 3: Synthesis Questions
 1. Looking at the total number of instances of sequential cells synthesized and the number of `reg` definitions in the Verilog files, are they consistent?
 If not, why?

-2. Change the clock period by the amount of slack in the timing report.
-Does the critical stay the same?
-Why, or why not?
+2. Reduce the clock period by the amount of slack in the timing report.
+Does it still meet timing?
+Why or why not?
+Does the critical path stay the same?
+If not, what changed?

  <!-- Modify the clock period (with a resolution of 1ns) in the `design.yml` file to make the design go faster.
 What is the highest clock frequency (in terms of MHz) this design can operate at in this technology? (only write the numeric value.
 Assume the unit is in MHz)** -->